joaotavora/eglot/README.md

 `eglot-workspace-configuration`, which you may be set in a `.dir-locals` file, for example.

+- `M-x eglot-find-definitions` calls `xref-find-definitions` and jumps to the definition of the selected symbol.

+- `M-x eglot-find-references` calls `xref-find-references` and find references of the selected symbol.

 There are *no keybindings* specific to Eglot, but you can bind stuff in `eglot-mode-map`, which is active as long as Eglot is managing a file in your project.
 The commands don't need to be Eglot-specific,